omtorano/Exports-Metatranscriptomics/README.md

 indir=/pine/scr/o/m/omtorano/exports/reads
 outdir=/pine/scr/o/m/omtorano/exports/trimmed_reads
 ```
+Transferring files is not necessary, a script run out of scratch can access files in any directory (assuming the user has permission).
+In the above case I am basically making a copy of my raw reads in my scratch space.
+This might be desirable if multiple users are using files and they are being moved, or you want to make a copy to ensure nothing happens to the original read files.
 4) This creates the out directory if it does not already exist.
-Echo is a Linux command which basically means print - i.e. this line will print in your .out file "checking if out directory exists", this is not necessary for creating the directory, just helpful to tell you what it’s doing.
+Echo is a Linux command which basically means print - i.e. the line "checking if out directory exists" will print in your .out file.
+This is not necessary for creating the directory, just helpful to tell you what it’s doing.
 Below this is a for loop and conditional saying if out directory does not exist make it, if it does exist print "... exists".
-The"!" basically means 'not this', in this case if outdir does not exist.
+The "!" means does not exist and the -d indicates what follows will be a directory, in this case if outdir does not exist.
 ```
 echo "Checking if ${outdir} exists ..." if [ ! -d ${outdir} ]